soofa/location-tool/README.md

 ````

 Enter the city that you wish to create heatmaps for.
 Note that depending on the size of the city, this may take
 anywhere from 15 minutes to multiple hours.
 Also, due to restrictions on the above apis, it is only possible to create heatmaps for 2-3  cities every day.
+Make sure that you have the walkscore.py file in the same folder.
+A small city that you can use for testing is Cuero, TX (typically takes 15 minutes to run).

 ## How to Visualize Heatmaps: